 Te ao Maori values and concepts such as the mana and wairua of each child are held in high regard, with teachers developing the children’s sense of self and emotional well-being throughout the programme.

 Our Over 2’s outdoor environment is large and open, including a cycle track, whare, sandpit, vegetable garden, fruit trees and a worm farm, all designed to be explored with the focus of interacting with the natural environment.

 Our daycare teachers have a strong focus on children developing lifelong learning skills through interactions with the environment, each other and the wider world.
 Children are encouraged to develop self-help skills, confidence and self esteem through everyday activities and interactions.
 Teachers support children to follow and extend on their interests.

 Our indoor environment provides opportunities for children to develop creatively through exploring areas of art, construction, music and movement.
 As well as the structure provided in the programme, children also have opportunities for free play.
 Literacy and numeracy is threaded throughout the programme and is promoted by teachers and embraced when children show an interest in these areas.
 We have a strong focus on relationships and social competence.

 Te Reo Maori is incorporated into our daily routines, through the inclusion of Maori concepts, knowledge, customs and beliefs.
 The children’s learning journey is recorded in their own personal Portfolio book, as well as on Storypark, including lots of photographs that will last a lifetime.

-We introduce sustainable habits and practices to our children by encouraging them to reduce, reuse and recycle.
-We also keep worm farms and grow our own veges in our very own Centre garden.
+Dot Kids childcare centre in Palmerston North introduces sustainable habits and practices to our children by encouraging them to reduce, reuse and recycle.
+We also keep worm farms and grow our own veges in our very own childcare centre garden.